 In 2008, Kew opened a new gallery to display these works alongside pieces from the collection of Dr Shirley Sherwood.
 Dr Sherwood’s collection includes illustrations by contemporary artists living in 30 countries.
 Connected to the Marianne North Gallery, and with a carefully controlled interior climate, the Shirley Sherwood Gallery of Botanical Art is the first public gallery in the world dedicated to showing botanical art.

 Dr Shirley Sherwood travels extensively and has been collecting contemporary botanical illustrations since 1990.
 Her comprehensive collection from over 200 artists, living in 30 different countries, documents the emergence of a new wave of botanical paintings and the renaissance of their art form.
 She has written many books on botanical art.

 Interested in plants and art since childhood, Dr Sherwood earned her undergraduate degree in botany from Oxford University, then her D. Phil. as part of the research team of Nobel Prize winner Sir James Black, whose group discovered Tagamet, one of the most successful drugs produced for the treatment for duodenal ulcers.

-Dr. Sherwood and her husband James Sherwood, her two sons and five grandchildren all supported the building of the Shirley Sherwood Gallery of Botanical Art which is the only purpose-designed and continuously open gallery in the world which is dedicated solely to botanical art.
+Dr. Sherwood and her husband James Sherwood, her two sons and five grandchildren all supported the building of the Shirley Sherwood Gallery of Botanical Art which is the only purpose-designed gallery in the world which is dedicated solely to botanical art.

 Talks and Courses